 Last Updated: 20 April 2016 Author: Glyn Taylor

-Indefinite life extension will be possible within 30 years!
-Quite a ‘wow, really?’ prediction!
+Indefinite life extension will be possible by the year 2040!
+Wow, right?
+Bold prediction!
 This page is updated regularly with the latest outlook towards our potentially immortal future.
 Please comment with your thoughts and any new information you would like adding.
-Like us on Facebook to keep updated, coz that would be awesome!
+Join us on Facebook and Twitter to keep updated

 Want to live forever?
 Vote in our poll.

 We instinctively fail to see technological growth as being exponential.
-If you do not understand the concept of exponential growth, then chances are you do not think immortality will ever be possible, let alone understand that it could be achieved within 30 years.
+If you do not understand the concept of exponential growth, then chances are you do not think immortality will ever be possible, let alone understand that it could be achieved within this century.
 To find out more, read our explanation of exponential growth.

 The Experts Who Agree

 Don’t take our word for it – bring in the experts!
 Expert #1: Google.
 Larry Page and Sergey Brin, the Google co-founders support the theories of expert #2: Ray Kurzweil, who is the most popularised living futurist, as well as one of the leaders in the artificial intelligence industry, and chief of engineering at Google.
-He asserts that immortality could be achieved in as little as 20 years.
+He asserts that immortality could be achieved as soon as the year 2029.

 Moving from the technological realm to the world of bioengineering, we have expert #3: Aubrey de Gray, who is chief science officer at one of the most famous anti-ageing research foundations, the SRF.
 Aubrey de Grey, who was born in 1963, believes that there is a 50/50 chance he will be alive when humanity reaches immortality.
 He is one of the leading faces in the fight against ageing, and is often invited to present his anti-aging theories for universities, TED Talks, think tanks, and news outlets.